Pent-up local demand buoys Spanish hotel bookings

 “Let’s not kid ourselves - the domestic market only covers 30% of Spanish tourist beds,” he said.

-Underscoring the importance of visitors from abroad, booking platform eDreams (EDRE.MC), said it expected domestic tourists to spend around 150 euros per person on travel this summer, down 46% from 2019.
+Underscoring the importance of visitors from abroad, booking platform eDreams, said it expected domestic tourists to spend around 150 euros per person on travel this summer, down 46% from 2019.

 “The big gap and the big unknown is the British market, which is the most important for Spain overall,” Communications Director Maria Umbert said.